 The Thai locals are some of the kindest people you will ever meet.
 The reason for their kindness comes from their beliefs and their culture.
 Due to their kind nature, they enjoy sharing as much as possible.

-Working in Thai schools gave us first-hand experience of their willingness to sharing.
+Working in Thai schools gave us first-hand experience of their willingness to share.
 Usually, kids don’t like to share their snacks, but in Thai schools, sharing isn’t a problem for them.
-Every time a student had a handful of candy, they will share with all their friends without hesitation.
+Every time a student had a handful of candy, they will share it with all their friends without hesitation.
 Even if that means they only get one piece for themselves.

 For adults, sharing isn’t much different.
 We have observed them in many public locations.
 We even found ourselves sometimes staring at them.
 They will order multiple meals in a restaurant and share all the meals with everyone at the table.
 The portions of food are small, so they can order many meals and try a little bit of each plate, which turns into a feast.